 1916 to 1928: Reverend Walter Brain and his wife Nancy lived at the Vicarage.

-1937 to 1947: Reverend John Kingdon aged fifty three years a Clerk in the Holy Orders lived at the Vicarage with his wife Mary Kathleen who was a year younger than him.
+1937 to 1947: Reverend John Kingdon aged fifty three years was a Clerk in the Holy Orders and lived at the Vicarage, with his wife Mary Kathleen who was a year younger than him.
 Also living there was thirty five year old Richard Evans a certificated assistant teacher and his wife Doris who was two years his senior.

 1948 to 1953: Reverend William David Thomas and his wife Winifred lived at the Vicarage along with their children Veronica and Robin.